Table of Contents

 - GUI feedback.
 Diff hunks rendered inline with one-click accept/reject is faster for surgical edits.

 - Tab-complete suggestions.
-Cursor’s inline completions are ahead of any terminal equivalent we tested.
+Cursor's inline completions are ahead of any terminal equivalent.

 - Multi-file context.
 Cursor's automatic context retrieval is more forgiving than Aider's manual